Careview/CareviewApiDemo/README.md

 ## API Endpoint

-The API endpoint for production is: https://careview.azure-api.net For the test sandbox: https://careview.azure-api.net/test
+- The API endpoint for production is: https://careview.azure-api.net

+- For the test sandbox: https://careview.azure-api.net/test

+## Sandbox Environment for CRM

+You can access a sandbox version of Careview to see changes made into test.
+Log in to: https://careview-sbox-web.azurewebsites.net